InfluxDB Line Protocol Overview

 These params facilitate connection to QuestDB's ILP server and define client-specific behaviors.

 Some are shared across all clients, while some are client specific.
+Refer to the clients documentation for details.

 • schema: Specifies the transport method, with support for: http, https, tcp & tcps